There’s nothing quite like the dog. No matter what size, breed or style, they are cute, adorable and loving to practically everyone around them.

 It needs around 60 minutes of exercise per day, and 10 miles of walking per week.

 Take it for a walk on the beach or by a lake, because it loves to have a little splash in the water.
 It is also an intelligent dog and will love any games that incorporate mental stimulation.

-Because of its frosty, Siberian background and double layered coat, it will not do well in the heat and is recommended that you keep it inside and hydrated during peak summer days.
+Because of its frosty, Siberian background and double-layered coat, it will not do well in the heat and it is recommended that you keep it inside and hydrated during peak summer days.

 Health Concerns and Conditions of the Croatian Sheepsky

 Overall, the Croatian Sheepsky is a relatively easy to train and loyal dog that’ll settle into any family its added to, provided it gets enough attention and exercise.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.